tfennelly/jquery.google_forms/README.md

 1. Embedding the form &lt;iframe&gt; in a test page and then examining the form source (using the browser dev tools) and copying the raw &lt;form&gt;.
 2. Embedding the raw form source (captured in #1 above) in the target web page.

-You can not modify the format of the form (labels etc).
+You can now modify the format of the form (labels etc).

-Then just the jquery.google_forms.js script to your web page (you obviously need jQuery itself too).
+Then just add the jquery.google_forms.js script to your web page (you obviously need jQuery itself too).

-Then just add one of the following to trigger this plugin on your google form.
+Then just add one of the following pieces of code to trigger this plugin on the google form in your web page.

 Redirect Only: